lifepillar/vim-colortemplate/Readme.md

-# Colortemplate: The Toolkit for Vim Color Scheme Designers!
+# The Toolkit for Vim Color Scheme Designers!

 Colortemplate is a 100% VimScript plugin for Vim 8 or later, which makes it easy to develop color schemes.
 Its ambitious goal is to become *the* way to create